Our Mission

 The Catholic Echo is a multi-platform publication and media group that brings together our diocesan publication and the Catholic Telecommunications Network of Youngstown (CTNY).
 In print, The Catholic Echo magazine debuted in May 2023 and is published ten times per year.
 It succeeds and builds upon the 79-year history of The Catholic Exponent.

-Media Website
+Award-Winning Coverage and Media Website

-The Catholic Echo’s comprehensive website debuted in February 2023, allowing for continuous coverage.
+The Catholic Echo’s comprehensive website launched in February 2023, allowing for continuous coverage.
 This digital platform is the place to go for ongoing news and updates from around the diocese.
-In the future, an email newsletter will send news features directly to subscribers who opt-in to receive email updates.
+The Catholic Echo’s writers, photographers, and website have received national Catholic Media Awards every year since its founding:

 Continuing the Legacy of CTNY